kdschlosser/EventGhost-GlobalMonitor/README.md

 # EventGhost-GlobalMonitor
-Monitor the g.globals class for attribute changes
+Monitor the eg.globals class for attribute changes